pyscf/pyscf.github.io/source/pbc.rst

 conditions based on periodic Gaussian basis functions.
 The PBC implementation supports both all-electron and pseudopotential descriptions.

-In PySCF, the PBC implementation has a tight relation to the molecular implementation.
+In PySCF, the PBC implementation has closely related to the molecular implementation.
-The module names, function names, and layouts of the PBC code are the same as (or as close as possible to) those of the molecular code.
-The PBC code supports the use (and mixing) of basis sets, pseudopotentials, and effective core potentials developed accross the materials science and quantum chemistry communites, offering great flexibility.
-Moreover, many post-mean-field methods defined in the molecular code can be seamlessly mixed with PBC calculations performed at the gamma point.
-For example, one can perform a gamma-point Hartree-Fock calculation in a supercell, followed by a CCSD(T) calculation, which is implemented in the molecular code.
+The module names, function names, and layout of the PBC code are the same as (or as close as possible to) those of the molecular code.
+The PBC code supports the use (and mixing) of basis sets, pseudopotentials, and effective core potentials developed across the materials science and quantum chemistry communities, offering great flexibility.
+Moreover, many post-mean-field methods defined in the molecular code can be seamlessly mixed with PBC calculations performed at the Gamma point.
+For example, one can perform a Gamma-point Hartree-Fock calculation in a supercell, followed by a CCSD(T) calculation, which is implemented in the molecular code.

+In the PBC k-point module,
+we implement minor changes to the Gamma-point data structures.
+The associated classes and methods are prefixed by "K"; for example, the mean-field k-point restricted Hartree-Fock and Kohn-Sham modules are KRHF and KRKS.
-In the PBC k-point calculations, we make small changes to the gamma-point data structures and export KHF and KDFT methods.
-On top of these KSCF methods, we have implemented k-point CCSD and k-point EOM-CCSD methods.
-Other post-mean-field methods can be analogously written to explicitly enforce translational symmetry through k-point sampling.
+On top of these KSCF methods, one can find many correlation methods, such as k-point CCSD and k-point EOM-CCSD methods.
+Other post-mean-field methods can be also be developed to explicitly enforce translational symmetry through k-point sampling.

-When using results of this code for publications, please cite the following papers:
+When using results of this code for publication, please cite the following papers:

 1) "Gaussian-Based Coupled-Cluster Theory for the Ground-State and Band Structure of Solids" J. McClain, Q. Sun, G. K.-L. Chan, and T. C. Berkelbach, J. Chem.
 Theory Comput.
 13, 1209 (2017).